JohnWhitamore/visualisation-python/README.md

 ## packages used

 `pathlib`: object-oriented, clean syntax, built-in methods for handling file systems.
-`numpy`: particularly `.npz` compressed file for Numpy arrays.
+`numpy`: including `.npz` compressed file storage for Numpy arrays.
-`matplotlib.pyplot`: used to visualise a graph layout.
+`matplotlib.pyplot`: used to visualise a graph structure.
 `seaborn`: built on top of matplotlib. brings a touch of elegance.

 ## data/